bo-yang/bo-yang.github.io/_posts/2016-12-01-python-run-command-with-timeout.md

 The `Command` class supports running command in two modes: run the command ignoring the output, or capture the output of the command through pipe.

+The source code is also available in [my GitHub](https://github.com/bo-yang/misc/blob/master/run_command_timeout.py).

 ```python

 import subprocess